 It’s a beautifully maintained historic square with colorful houses, the town hall, and the Neptune Fountain – a real must-do in Gdansk!
 At the end, you’ll reach another city gate, a public square, some museums and the Theater.

-Really, there are so many sights in the Old Town that you probably won’t even recognize them as such.
+Really, there are so many things to see in Gdansk’s Old Town that you probably won’t even recognize them as such.
 I simply used Google Maps as it indicates all the sights to decide where I’d walk to next.

 Head back to the beginning of Dlugi Targ and go through the Green Gate to reach… the water, yaay!
 I always love it when a city has rivers or canals.
 They create a kind of peaceful ambiance.

 The water you see is the river Motlawa.
 It converges with the Matwa Wisla and runs all the way to the ocean.
 From the Old Town, several tour boats take you for trips along the river, past Gdansk’s shipyard and to the Westerplatte Memorial one of the best-known attractions in Gdansk.

 I’d intended to take the water tramway – a cheaper option than the tourist boats – to Westerplatte, but unfortunately, I didn’t have the time.
 The journey there takes about 30 minutes by tour boat but almost an hour with the tramway (or so I read) one-way so it’s a bit of a time investment.
 I think that next time I’m in Gdansk, I’ll take the boat there and an Uber back.

 If you want to visit Westerplatte with a guide, the fasted way to do so is by booking a private tour.

 But back to where we were!